 3.4.
 Enables practicum students to individually teach the class and assume responsibility for facilitating activities independently throughout practice teaching hours.

 3.5.
 Is present in the classroom and supervises practicum students throughout practice teaching hours.

 3.6.
 Provides practicum students with concrete and constructive feedback (verbal and/or written) about their lesson plans, teaching performance, interaction with ELLs, feedback and other pedagogical issues on a continuous basis; and responds to their questions.

 3.7.
 Completes practice teaching evaluation forms (provided by TESL programs), discusses them with practicum students, and submits them to the practicum supervisor.

 3.8.
 Contacts the practicum supervisor or the TESL program director with any concerns regarding practicum students.

 The practicum student

 4.1.
 Attends the practicum course or the practicum orientation sessions offered by the TESL program.

 4.2.
-Acts in a professional and ethical manner; adheres to the host organization’s policies, regulations, and procedures (including dress code and work hours); and is respectful of practicum mentors, their colleagues, and the ESL students.
+Acts in a professional and ethical manner; adheres to the host organization’s policies, regulations and procedures (including dress code and work hours); and is respectful of mentor teachers, their colleagues, and ELLs.

 4.3.
-Documents the practicum dates/hours and the work that has been completed.
+Documents practicum dates/hours and the work that has been completed.